 We’re in the middle of the hottest season here in Dubai, and it feels great to look back at the pictures of Iceland trying to cool down.
 I wish I wrote all the stories I had down right away, but I am just too lazy to do it, so I will try remembering how it was.

 That morning we had a 9 AM departure, so we didn’t bother waking up too early… woke up around 8 AM, and the weather was pretty cloudy, so nothing epic in terms of sunrise.
-But there was this cool church outside of our hotel, for me it’s quite unusual to see such designs associated with churches, but in Iceland you can really find any kind of shapes (and colours as well).
-Emily and I were too lazy to actually go out to shoot the church, so we attempted to do it though the glass covering the glass with the curtains from all sides to avoid reflections.
-I can’t say that it was a total success, but could have been worse.
+However, there was a cool church outside of our hotel, for me it’s quite unusual to see such designs associated with churches, but in Iceland, you can really find any kind of shapes (and colours as well).
+Emily and I were too lazy to go out to shoot the church, so we attempted to do it through the glass covering it with curtains from all sides to avoid reflections.
+I can’t say that it was a total success but could have been worse.

-At the breakfast my fellow American photo-friends were discussing politics, and I don’t like to take part in those kind of conversations, so I was just drinking 3 cups of coffee while looking at the day unwinding.
+During breakfast, my fellow American photo friends were discussing politics, and I don’t like to take part in those kinds of conversations, so I was just drinking 3 cups of coffee while looking at the day unwinding.

 As we packed and left the hotel, the weather was looking seriously gloomy.
-It was gray, snowy, with that small whirpools of snow running across the ring road, to put it short – not a very exciting photograhy-wise weather.
+It was grey, and snowy, with those small whirlpools of snow running across the ring road, to put it short – not a very exciting photography-wise weather.